Flatbush Avenue station (Connecticut): Future plans

 The Hartford Line commuter rail service between New Haven, Connecticut and Springfield, Massachusetts via Hartford commenced on June 16, 2018.
 It initially connects to CTfastrak at Union Station.
 Hartford Line stations adjacent to the CTfastrak stops at West Hartford (Flatbush Avenue) and Newington Junction are planned to open later.

 The 2012 environmental assessment for the Hartford Line included preliminary plans for four infill stations including West Hartford and Newington Junction; although they were not yet funded, this would allow future planning and construction to be expedited.
 On January 12, 2015, the state announced that $5.75 million in funding would be made available for environmental mitigation and design at ten Hartford Line and New Haven Line stations, including design funding for Hartford Line platforms at West Hartford and Newington Junction.
 In February 2017, the state announced an additional $50 million in funds, including money to complete design of West Hartford station.
-Design will be completed by 2020.
-The state aims to construct all infill stations on the line by 2022.
+Design was to be completed by 2020.
+The state aimed to construct all infill stations on the line by 2022.
+As of January 2025, the West Hartford station is in design and estimated to cost $70.5 million to build.